zhec9p/modernized-battle-messages/README.md

 2. Open the `cmd.bat` file located in your project's root folder.
 Enter in `psdk --util=plugin load`.
 Enter "Y" when asked whether to remove the files added by the plugin.
 3. Delete `193208.csv` or whatever you named that CSV file from `YOUR_PROJECT_ROOT/Data/Text/Dialogs`.

-## Known Limitations
-3D battle camera is not supported.

 ## Dependencies
 - PSDK 26.48 or newer